adrianj12/cs351-disease-simulation/README.md

 `java -jar DiseaseSimulation.jar C:\Path\to\configfile.txt`

 Where *configfile.txt* is is the configuration file for the simulation.
 Use quotation marks if your path has a space in it.
+Make sure you have JavaFx JDK17 on yout system.
 <br /><br />
 ### Configuration file:
 One configuration setting per line.